EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 The new study:

-Figure 2: Workflow of the study of the ICP-MS signal generation from the introduction of NPs to the ICP both by experimental plasma diagnostic as well as plasma modeling
+Figure 2: Workflow of the study of the ICP-MS signal generation from the introduction of NPs to the ICP both by experimental plasma diagnostic and plasma modelling

 For this purpose, a set of nanoparticles with narrow distributions around particle sizes ranging between 15 and 100 nm were synthesized and characterized by established methods.
-Thses particles were introduced into the ICP and a statistically significant number of short transient events was recorded by the MS being operated with a very short dwell time of 50 µs.
-Such short measurement time did not only allow to get a signal for each particle but to follow the ion cloud generation and transport through the plasma into the sampler cone.
-From these signal profiles, the summed intensity, the maximun intensity and the signal duration was evaluated, of which all three were found to depend on particle size.
+Theses particles were introduced into the ICP and a statistically significant number of short transient events was recorded by the MS being operated with a very short dwell time of 50 µs.
+Such short measurement time did not only allow to get a signal for each particle, but to follow the ion cloud generation and transport through the plasma into the sampler cone.
+From these signal profiles, the summed intensity, the maximum intensity and the signal duration were evaluated, of which all three were found to depend on particle size.

 The authors concluded, that their results clearly showed the limitations of unresolved single particle detection and provides information not only for an improved understanding but also might help to improve the method with respect to working range and accuracy.